top of page

 Get the new book, Jump-start Your SOC Analyst Career, authored by Tyler Wall.

-Winner of the 2024 Cybersecurity Excellence Awards in the category of Best Cybersecurity Book!
+Winner of the Cybersecurity Excellence Awards and runner-up of the Best Book Awards.

 Contact us